 Oval turquoise ceramic bowl filled with the ingredients for fall fruit salad, including oranges, grapes, apples, pears, kiwi, pomegranate seeds, dried cranberries and pecans.

-• grapes – I like red seedless grapes, but any color works well in this fall fruit salad.
-I use extra grapes to make broccoli tortellini salad for lunch.
+• grapes – I like red seedless grapes, but any color works well in this fall fruit salad recipe.
+If grapes aren’t your thing, readers have reported using blackberries, blueberries and/or raspberries in place of grapes.

 • mandarin oranges – yep, the canned kind.
 Preferably packed in water.
 You can also segment a few clementines if you’d prefer that instead.

-• kiwi – truthfully, not MY favorite fruit, but my daughter loves it, so it’s included here for her!
+• kiwi – honestly, not MY favorite fruit, but my daughter loves it, so it’s included here for her!

 • pecans – or walnuts!
-I like to add nuts for crunch, but they can be omitted if there are any guests with nut allergies.
-If you have leftover pecans, throw them into a carrot cake smoothie.
+I like to add nuts for crunch in this fruit salad for Thanksgiving, but they can be omitted if there are any guests with nut allergies.

 Oval turquoise ceramic bowl filled with chopped oranges, grapes, apples, pears, kiwi, pomegranate seeds, dried cranberries and pecans, with a gold spoon spooning some out.

 Whether or not you “dress” your fall fruit salad is really a matter of taste.
-I’ve had plenty of delicious fruit salads that were nothing more than chopped in-season fruit at the peak of ripeness.
+I’ve had plenty of delicious fruit salads that were nothing more than chopped in-season fruit at the peak of ripeness and flavor.

-However, Thanksgiving dinner is known for being over the top, so why not take your fruit salad to the next level with a fruit salad dressing?
+However, this holiday dinner is known for being over the top, so why not take your fruit salad for Thanksgiving to the next level with a fruit salad dressing?

-My Thanksgiving fruit salad dressing is nothing more than a simple whisking together of fresh orange juice, pumpkin pie spice and honey.
-It adds a sweet, bright, seasonal flair to the already-delicious fruit.
-Use a pinch of pumpkin pie spice in my Thanksgiving Rice Krispies treats, too!
+My Thanksgiving fruit salad dressing is nothing more than a simple whisking together of fresh orange juice, pumpkin pie spice and honey (or substitute maple syrup for honey).
+A little pour of it adds a sweet, bright, seasonal flair to the already-delicious fruit.

 Oval turquoise ceramic bowl with a mixture of chopped oranges, grapes, apples, pears, kiwi, pomegranate seeds, dried cranberries and pecans.